 Aside from the fact that drug response variations play an important role in medication efficacy, it also has a very significant impact on patient safety as well.
 Because people have different responses to medications and the fact that mental illness conditions can change over time, toxicity is a real issue.
 You could have situations where a medication that’s usually relatively safe to use becomes pretty toxic to a particular individual.
 You could also have mental illness medications beginning to elicit new side effects that they didn’t use to.

 Wondering how all of this ties up to med management?
 Well, it’s pretty straightforward.
-Med management involves the periodic evaluation of current patient conditions.
+Medication management involves the periodic evaluation of current patient conditions.
 This includes the therapeutic efficacy of the medication prescribed and the side effects being felt by patients.
 This periodic evaluation allows doctors to identify any change that occurs and make necessary adjustments to the medication regimen.
 This ensures that patients are always comfortable and never have to deal with unpleasant side effects from their prescribed drugs.

 Who Needs Med Management?